 My studio is where my camera sets up and my photography is free-range which means I don’t limit my creativity to any one subject or project.
 I like to challenge myself so I work with still life to moving objects.

-When I can get away, I love to travel the Southwest, neighboring states or different countries taking my camera in hopes of capturing a moment that might go unnoticed.
+When I can get away, I love to travel through the Southwest taking my camera in hopes of capturing a moment that might go unnoticed.
 I am also a freelance graphic designer and enjoy using my computer and camera to create original artistic pieces.
 To view my fine art pieces please visit my gallery at: JBasile.smugmug.com

 Here are some of the galleries where I have displayed my fine art pieces: